The Myths of Mathematical Platonism

 Of course, in the case of physical objects, once the initial correspondence of words to physical objects is established, one can also refer, using words, to properties of physical objects.
 And one can also refer to properties that collections of objects have (such as numbers), even if there is no individual object that can have that property.
 And those properties can themselves have properties, and so on.
 But regardless of the amount of recursive definition, all such properties ultimately derive from an initial correspondence between words and physical objects.
 Nowhere in such definitions is there any logical implication whatsoever of the independent non-physical ‘existence’ of any such properties.

 It might be argued that, for example, the number five does not refer to any individual thing, but it can be used to refer to a collection of things, such as a collection of properties, and that, as such, it is independent of any particular physical object.
 But it is also the case that, for example, the word ‘chair’ is independent of any particular physical object, but we would not normally postulate that there ‘exists’ an independent non-physical thing that is associated with the word ‘chair’.
-Instead, we would recognize that the word ‘chair’ is a term that we use to indicate the general concept of a member of the set of both actual physical chairs and hypothetical imagined chairs.
+(Footnote: One might note that this is what Plato originally postulated, that there ‘exist’ perfect forms in some sort of ethereal realm, and that these perfect forms hold the essence of all the actual physical things that derive from the perfect form.
+So Plato’s view was that there ‘exists’ a perfect non-physical chair that instills the essence of ‘chairness’ into all physical chairs. ) Instead, we would recognize that the word ‘chair’ is a term that we use to indicate the general concept of a member of the set of both actual physical chairs and hypothetical imagined chairs.
 In the same way, it is logical to recognize that the word ‘five’ is a term that we can use to refer to any collection of five things, or any collection of five hypothetical imagined things, or any collection of five describable properties, and that it indicates the general concept of a collection of five physical things or a collection of five properties, and similar collections.

 Of course, it can be the case that one can refer to relationships between properties, and one does not need to specifically reference the physical objects that originally gave rise to those properties.
 As such all one needs is an alphabet, and a set of rules of grammar as to what symbol sequences (words and sentences) are allowable, and a set of rules of logic as to what symbol sequences can be derived from other sequences of symbols.
 Which is, of course, what we have in mathematics - and where there is no logical implication of the independent non-physical ‘existence’ of things that correspond to any of those symbol sequences.